Joe Mantiply

-Joseph Newman Mantiply (/ˈmæntɪplaɪ/ MAN-ti-ply; born March 1, 1991) is an American professional baseball pitcher for the Arizona Diamondbacks of Major League Baseball (MLB).
-He previously played for the Detroit Tigers and New York Yankees.
+Joseph Newman Mantiply (/ˈmæntɪplaɪ/ MAN-ti-ply; born March 1, 1991) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Detroit Tigers, New York Yankees, and Arizona Diamondbacks.
+Mantiply was selected by the Tigers in the 27th round of the 2013 MLB draft.
+He was an All-Star in 2022.

 Career

 Amateur

-Mantiply was drafted by the New York Mets in the 48th round of the 2009 Major League Baseball Draft out of Tunstall High School in Dry Fork, Virginia.
-He did not sign with the Mets and attended Virginia Tech to play college baseball.
+Mantiply attended Tunstall High School in Dry Fork, Virginia.
+The New York Mets selected him in the 48th round of the 2009 Major League Baseball draft.
+He did not sign with the Mets and attended Virginia Tech to play college baseball for the Virginia Tech Hokies.
 In 2010, he played summer baseball with the Bethesda Big Train of the Cal Ripken Collegiate Baseball League.
 In 2011, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
 After his junior season, he was drafted by the Philadelphia Phillies in the 28th round of the 2012 MLB Draft.
 He again did not sign and returned to Virginia Tech for his senior season.